-Thanks to the high percentage of plastic used in the creation of composite decking, you forgo the pesky splinters that traditional decking is infamous for.
+Thanks to the high percentage of plastic used in the creation of composite decking.
+You can forgo the pesky splinters that traditional decking is infamous for.

 Instead, composite decking offers a smoother, splinter-free option.
-It requires nothing more than a quick clean every now and again to keep it looking good after facing the outdoor elements.
+Keep composite decking looking good by giving it a quick clean every now and then after exposure to the elements.
 What’s more, you won’t need to go through the varnishing and oiling process each year that you may have endured with timber decking.

 Capped decking boards

 For extra protection, capped composite decking boards also come with an extra layer added to improve water and stain resistance.
-These polymer sleeves significantly improve the lifespan of your composite decking and help to prevent colour fade which can happen after a few years in sunny spots.
+These polymer sleeves significantly improve the life span of your decking and help to prevent colour fade which can happen after a few years in sunny spots.

 This waterproof shell is slip-free and adds that little extra peace of mind for those looking at giving composite decking a try.